Ideal Air Conditioner Temperature For Electricity Savings

 The high-pressure and high-temperature refrigerant gas then enters the condenser.
 You might have seen those black zigzag-shaped pipes at the back of the refrigerator.
 Right?
 Those are called condenser pipes.

-The condenser pipes are usually made of either aluminum or copper.
+Condenser pipes are usually made of aluminum or copper.
 Copper is the best material for cooling efficiency.

 Expansion

-So this cycle continues like that until the room temperature goes below what you set.
-A thermostat detects if the temperature you set has been reached or not.
-After that, the compressor gets shut down for some time.
-Again, It starts when the temperature goes up.
+After that, the compressor is shut down for some time.
+Again, it starts when the temperature goes up.

-So, it is clear that a compressor plays a big role in an AC.
-Conventional single-speed compressors always run at full speed whereas inverter compressors adjust the speed based on the load.
-It is therefore advised to buy an inverter AC for the maximum power savings.
+It is clear that a compressor plays a big role in an AC.
+Conventional single-speed compressors always run at full speed, whereas inverter compressors adjust the speed based on the load.
+Therefore, it is advised to buy an inverter AC for maximum power savings.

 Ideal Air Conditioner Temperature

-The human body can feel comfortable at 24°C. So ideally you should keep the AC temperature at 24°C or below.
-However, that does not ensure the maximum power savings.
+The human body can feel comfortable at 24°C, so ideally, you should keep the AC temperature at 24°C or below.
+However, that does not ensure maximum power savings.

 AC power consumption purely depends on the work done by the AC compressor.
 When there is a high-temperature difference, the AC compressor will have to do more work and thus consume more power.

-So, there is no ideal air conditioner temperature.
+There is no ideal air conditioner temperature.
 It all depends on the outside temperature.
-If the outside temperature is higher, your AC will consume more power.
+If the outside temperature is high, your AC will consume more power.

 Many people feel that if they keep the thermostat setting too low, the AC will consume less power.
-It’s a completely wrong concept as the thermostat has nothing to do with AC power consumption.
+This is a completely wrong concept, as the thermostat has nothing to do with AC power consumption.
 All it does is shut down the compressor when the desired temperature is reached.